 I looked at this and thought, “That’s really a simple sale.”
 The clerk says, “You owe us $45.42,” and the customer puts the exact amount on the counter.
 Or swipes their card.
 There’s nothing more to collect.
 No late payments.
 No reason for the store to call the customer weeks later.

 This easy transaction doesn’t hold true in other businesses.
 For example, if you’re a business services company and you have weekly sales ranging from $1,000–10,000, the customer isn’t paying with exact change.
 Or swiping a card.
 This leads to all types of challenges for collecting payment ranging from creating invoices, following up, and reconciliation.
-All of which could be their own separate blog posts.

 For now, I wanted to share some of the research we’ve been doing that examines what exactly happens after a sale is made in a traditional B2B format.